Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 Haemolytic anaemia

-• Acute haemolysis in childhood can be a life threatening illness and all cases should be discussed with a Haematologist.
+• Acute haemolysis in childhood can be a life-threatening illness and all cases should be discussed with a haematologist

-• In addition, reticulocyte count and bilirubin should be monitored.
+• Monitor reticulocyte count and bilirubin

 Sickle cell anaemia